By LK Wood IV · 2026-05-16 · ~14 min read · St. Louis County, MO

 What runtime you actually need.
 Most homelabs do not need 60 minutes of runtime.
 They need enough time for:

-- NUT to detect the outage and signal Proxmox to begin VM shutdown (configurable; mine fires at 5 minutes on battery).
+- NUT to detect the outage and signal Proxmox to begin VM shutdown (configurable; 5 minutes on battery is a common threshold).

 - All VMs to complete a clean checkpoint and power off (1–4 minutes depending on how many are running and whether any are pinned to high-memory workloads).